cycfi/elements/docs/layout.md

 : The minimum limits of an element

 limits.min.x
-: The minimum horizontal limits of an element
+: The minimum horizontal limit of an element

 limits.min.y
-: The minimum vertical limits of an element
+: The minimum vertical limit of an element

 limits.max
 : The maximum limits of an element

 limits.max.x
-: The maximum horizontal limits of an element
+: The maximum horizontal limit of an element

 limits.max.y
-: The maximum vertical limits of an element
+: The maximum vertical limit of an element

 horizontal limits
 : (limits.min.x, limits.max.x)